Winter is a cold, dark time…especially in your garage.

 One thing that nobody has ever accused them of being, however, is inexpensive.

-Spec for spec, the Grainger Dayton G73, and the NewAir G73 are almost identical.
-Same wattage and the same BTU output, and nearly identical dimensions.
+Spec for spec, the Grainger Dayton G73 and the NewAir G73 are almost identical.
+They have the same wattage, BTU output, and nearly identical dimensions.

 The only difference is that the Dayton G73 costs almost twice as much as the NewAir G73.